Abdull-Kudus/global-news-hub/README.md

 This application serves as a comprehensive news intelligence platform that helps users:

 - Stay informed with real-time global news
-- Filter and sort news by categories, countries, and relevance
+- Filter and sort news by categories, education,politics and relevance
 - Save articles for later reading
 - Search for specific topics across multiple sources
 - Track personal reading preferences